Adam Ganders ’07

 The youngest of six children, Sommer, a native of Pacific Palisades, Calif., enjoys beach volleyball and hiking.

-Jay Harris joined the Cougar Athletic Fund in 2015 as a Major Gift fundraiser in the Puget Sound area.
+Jay Harris joined the Cougar Athletic Fund in 2015 as a Major Gift fundraiser in the Puget Sound area and was named Assistant Athletic Director in August, 2017.
 Based out of WSU West in downtown Seattle, Harris is responsible for development and engagement efforts within the I-5 corridor (Bellingham to Olympia).

 A native of Killen, Ala., Harris was a four-year letterwinner on Troy University’s golf team from 2005 to 2009.
 He earned his bachelor’s degree in marketing and MBA in management from the university.